 The Biomarkers and Bioinformatics (BRIM) Certificate Program introduces students to the rapidly growing fields of bioinformatics, proteomics and genomics, and provides a core knowledge of analytical approaches used in these fields.
+It is particularly valuable for PhD students whose research would be strengthened by expertise in bioinformatics.
 Students enrolled in the BRIM Certificate Program take four courses covering the following subject areas:

 - 1. Introduction to the scope of bioinformatics, proteomics and genomics: "Fundamentals of BPG" - 2.
 Training in statistical methods used in biomarker research and bioinformatics: "Statistical Methods in Bioinformatics" - 3.
-Handling and manipulation of databases and introduction to computer programming skills needed to analyze large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation"

-4. EITHER "Applications of BPG", in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems, OR "Biomarker Discovery, Validation and Implementation", in which faculty will provide an overview of biomedical discovery and validation techniques followed by application in selected aspects of individualized medicine.
+Handling and manipulation of databases and introduction to computer programming skills needed to analyze large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - 4.
+EITHER "Applications of BPG", in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems, OR "Biomarker Discovery, Validation and Implementation", in which faculty will provide an overview of biomedical discovery and validation techniques followed by application in selected aspects of individualized medicine.